Deputies Investigating Remains Of Emily Norman Found On Cattle Ranch

 Comments

 ELBERT COUNTY, Colo.
 (CBS4) – The Elbert County Sheriff’s Office needs help figuring out how a 35-year-old woman died.
-Cattle ranchers near the Elbert and Arapahoe county line found Emily Norman’s body on Oct.
+Cattle ranchers near the Elbert County and Arapahoe County line found Emily Norman’s body on Oct.
 8.

 Deputies say Norman was the mother of two children and struggled with homelessness.
 They say she typically stayed in the Denver metro area.